n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 ### how many vulnerabilities does it have?
 Is there a base image with no vulnerabilities?

-### run the local image
+### run the local image with 200MB memory,
-*docker run -it --rm  --name php-app -p 5002:80 node4demo/php-app:liverpool*
+*docker container run -m 200M -it --rm  --name php-app -p 5002:80 node4demo/php-app:liverpool*

 ### run in browser
 http://localhost:5002